 – L.M., prior course participant

 This presentation will focus exclusively on the Core Vocabulary Exchange System® (CVES™).
 Other approaches and devices will receive limited or no coverage during this lecture.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video presentation with downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

-"I enjoyed the discussion on how to implement the use of CVES with students.
+"I enjoyed the discussion on how to implement and use CVES with students.
 I thought the structure of explaining the purpose of CVES, how to put the tools together, and begin introduction for use was helpful."
 S.M.
 (Mar.
 2023)

 "Reasoning behind single word use.
 I liked the entire course and especially loved all the checklists and planning tools."
 S.M.
 (Mar.
 2023)

 "Language development (SNUG), motor planning were beneficial.
 I liked the focus on language, resources, and videos."
 A.B.
 (Mar.
 2023)

 "All of it was beneficial."
 B.S.
 (Feb.
 2023)

 "I liked the concepts of low-tech and core vocabulary with AAC systems and how they can be used in situations where hi-tech cannot be used.
 Core Word Acquisition Checklist will be beneficial."
 M.B.
 (Feb.
 2023)